rmayobre/easy-pwn/README.md

 ## Portainer Configuration
 Go to `Portainer` (http://10.2.0.4:9000) and create a profile.
 After creating a profile, connect to the `Protainer Agent`.
 Connect to the the following endpoint: `10.2.0.5:9001`.
 Once connected, Portainer is ready to use.

+## Additional Configurations
+You can add an Nginx reverse proxy to your private network by adding [this stack](https://github.com/rmayobre/scripted-selfhost/tree/main/docker/private-proxy-manager-stack) to your `pwn-network`.
+Update your `PiHole` local DNS records to point to the 10.2.0.0/24 ip address of your Nginx container.
+Then add the proxy to the nginx database (optionally you can add an SSL cert).